ColbyGatty/Neural-Network-Java-/README.md

     3. **Pre-Training Test**: It tests the network on the test dataset before any training to establish a baseline performance.
     4. **Training**: It trains the network over a specified number of epochs, shuffling the training data before each epoch.
     5. **Post-Training Test**: After each epoch, it tests the network again to evaluate its performance and prints the success rate.

+ ### 5. `ui.DigitDrawUI`
+After Main has completed execution and the network has completed the specified number of epochs in the Main class, the network should be saved as output in the format of a .ser file.
+Next make sure the main method at the bottom of the DigitDrawUI class loads the .ser file from the correct filepath then run the DigitDrawUI class.
+This should load the saved neural network and open a simple UI where a user can draw any digit between 0 through 9 and after hitting submit, will recieve the networks guess.
+You should notice that it gets it right very often but there will still be a small margin of incorrect output.
+This can be tailored by shifting the metrics in the network builder class in Main or by adding additional layers to handle more complexity.

 ## Requirements